A Dissipatively Stabilized Mott Insulator of Photons: Qubit and Bose-Hubbard Lattice Characterization

 \subsection{Lattice spectroscopy}

 Our circuit lattice can be easily excited with a coherent microwave tone near the on-site energy, and the site-resolved readout allow spatially resolved spectroscopy of the lattice.
 As an example, we show in Fig.~\ref{fig:supp_latt_spec} the measured ground band spectra of the 8-site homogeneous lattice ($Q_1 - Q_8$): a weak $2\,\mu$s charge driving pulse is applied to the readout transmission line, simultaneously exciting all sites of the initially empty lattice.
-We measure the $n=1$ population at the other end on $Q_8$.
-We resolve all 8 eigenmodes of the lattice, with good agreement to predictions from a tight binding model using the measured tunneling rates.
+We measure the $n=1$ population on $Q_8$ and resolve all 8 eigenmodes of the lattice, with good agreement to predictions from a tight binding model using the measured tunneling rates.
 Such spectroscopic measurements can be easily extended to transport measurements of the many-body states; and used for Hamiltonian tomography to extract lattice properties, including topological ones, from reflection and transmission spectra~\cite{ma2017hamiltonian}.
+In our case using the measured mode frequencies and the known tunneling rates, we can calculate the exact on-site disorders and then compensate with the flux biases.